 The green icon indicates that the BOM status has of the component been approved.

 The blue icon indicates that the Placement status has been approved for all component instances.

 - The component instance (at a specific location).
 When editing a component instance, you can change the rotation and placement status of that instance.

-Each component instance in the list displays an icon which indicates whether the component is a fiducial mark, should not be installed, is a PnP component or is a non-PnP component.
-If not a fiducial mark, the icon also indicates whether the component is on the top or bottom layer.
+The other icon which indicates whether the component is a fiducial mark, should not be installed, is a PnP component or is a non-PnP component.
+The icon also indicates whether the component is on the top or bottom layer.